 Chest exercises at home without equipment

 It’s an oldie, but a goodie — the classic push-ups and all its variations is one of the best exercises you can do to improve the strength and shape of your chest.
 Varying the position of your body and the amount of time executing the exercise will hit different areas of your chest, for balanced upper body strength.

 Before we get into the workout, here’s how to do different push-up variations.

 1. Regular push-ups

-This classic bodyweight exercise is excellent to start with as well as keep as training staple in any full-body or upper-body workout.
+This classic bodyweight exercise is excellent to start with as well as for keeping as a training staple in any full-body or upper-body workout.
 Make sure to use a wide grip, as this will work your chest muscles more than a narrow grip technique.

 2. Incline push-ups